koka-lang/koka/readme.md

 ```
 You can also use `stack build --fast` to build a debug version of the compiler.

-## Build an Install Bundle
+## Create an Install Bundle

-You can also build a local distribution bundle yourself from source, and install
+You can also build a binary install bundle yourself, and install
 that locally.
 The `util/bundle.kk` script creates a local distribution:
 ```
 $ stack exec koka -- util/bundle